henryfpassagem/plugin-js-tutorial/README.md

 2)
 If you have a folder with __init__.py file it makes it a module For device class be a module, you must make __init__.py:

+3) For creating a web API we use flask to create endpoints and attach them to python functions